Diamine oxidase

-Diamine oxidase (DAO), also known "amine oxidase, copper-containing, 1" (AOC1), formerly called histaminase, is an enzyme involved in the metabolism, oxidation, and inactivation of histamine and other polyamines such as putrescine or spermidine.
+Diamine oxidase (DAO), also known as amine oxidase, copper-containing, 1 (AOC1), formerly called histaminase, is an enzyme involved in the metabolism, oxidation, and inactivation of histamine and other polyamines such as putrescine or spermidine.
 The enzyme belongs to the amine oxidase (copper-containing) (AOC) family of amine oxidase enzymes.

 The enzyme is expressed in bilateria, a biological group of animals.
 The enzyme is encoded by the AOC1 gene.
 This gene is highly conserved across the bilateria group which includes mammals, birds, reptiles, fish and insects, to name a few.

 Chemical activity

 Histamine metabolites

 Histamine, a biogenic amine, undergoes metabolism through three distinct enzymatic pathways: